 We have in-licensed from Sinclair the distribution rights to the ALIGN products.
-This license agreement imposes obligations on us and is expected to expire in 2015.
+This license agreement imposes obligations on us and expires in 2015.
 Although we are currently in compliance with all of our material obligations under this license, if we were to breach any such obligations, Sinclair would be permitted to terminate the license.
-In addition, if we unable to extend the term of the license agreement, it would prevent us from distributing the ALIGN products.
+In addition, if we are unable to extend the term of the license agreement, it would prevent us from distributing the ALIGN products.